morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 * Delete - delete all the updates to the CloudFormation template
 * Execute - Update the current CloudFormation template, then the stack

+#### Change sets in a stack update

+When you update a stack and before you finish the update process, you can view the change sets.